tlindner/cmoc_os9/README.md

 # CMOC C Library support for OS-9/NitrOS-9
 CMOC is an excellent ANSI C cross-compiler by Pierre Sarrazin.
 It supports the creation of OS-9 exectuables, which needs a complete C library.
-[Download it here.](https://perso.b2b2c.ca/~sarrazip/dev/cmoc.html)
+[Download it here](https://perso.b2b2c.ca/~sarrazip/dev/cmoc.html).

 This is that C library.

 The code for the library is based off of the Kreider C library, with yet-to-be ported files under the lib/todo folder.

+Inspiration for the naming and error return conventions for the low-level OS-9 C functions can be found in [this Ultra C document here](http://rab.ict.pwr.wroc.pl/dydaktyka/supwa/os9/MWARE/pdf/ultrac_lib_ref.pdf).

 ## Building